ictnlp/awesome-transformer/README.md

 - [Attention is All You Need](https://arxiv.org/abs/1706.03762)

-## Implementations & How to reproduce paper's result?
+## Implementations & How to reproduce paper's result

 Indeed there are lots of transformer implementations on the Internet, in order to simplify learning curve, here we only include **the most valuable** projects.